MikeTaylor/palaeo-archbishop/phylo/README.md

 XXX In fact, at the time of writing, this is just a copy of the matrix used in the _Jiangshanosaurus_ matrix, but I will expand it once I am happy that I am replication the Mannion et al. (2019) analysis correctly.

-The characters are described in [`Character List.doc`](Character List.doc), kindly supplied by Phil Mannion.
+The characters are described in [`CharacterList.doc`](CharacterList.doc), kindly supplied by Phil Mannion.